-In summary the 2015/16 financial year has once again been a successful year for Peoplecare, with above average growth in our core health insurance business, sound financial performance across our diversified businesses and exceptional service delivery from our enthusiastic Peoplecarers.
+In summary, the 2016/17 financial year has once again been a successful year for Peoplecare, with above average growth in our core health insurance business, sound financial performance across our diversified businesses and exceptional service delivery from our enthusiastic Peoplecarers.

-The next year and beyond will no doubt continue to be challenging - the Federal Government has initiated a number of reviews into the health sector and the outcomes of these may have impacts on the future for private health insurers - I am confident however that we can respond to any challenges and continue to provide our members with good value health insurance that is the hallmark of a not-for-profit organisation.
+The coming year and beyond could see change in the industry, with Federal Government reviews into the health sector progressing.
+I am confident, however, that we can respond to any challenges and continue to provide our members with value health insurance that is the hallmark of a not-for-profit organisation.